dylanmc/CryptoBook/src/05_enigma.rst

    single: World War II
    single: Bletchley Park

-*Enigma* was the name of a cryptographic typewriter-like machine that was used by Germany before and during World War II.
+*Enigma*\ [#]_was the name of a typewriter-like cryptographic machine that was used by Germany before and during World War II.
 German military commanders used the Enigma to encrypt instructions sent by radio to their commanders across Europe and the Atlantic ocean.
 The Allies could eavesdrop on the radio transmissions and hear the encrypted messages, but without the key used for that day, they couldn't decrypt them.
-A top-secret team of mathematicians were gathered in Bletchley Park, in England, with the task of breaking the Enigma.
+A top-secret team of mathematicians were gathered in Bletchley Park, England, with the task of breaking the Enigma.
 The team's intellectual leader was a young man named Alan Turing.
 The story of how the Enigma was broken is told pretty well in the movie *The Imitation Game*, and even better (but without Benedict Cumberbatch) in the book *Alan Turing: The Enigma* by Alan Hodges.
-Alan Turing's life ended tragically due to how homosexual people were treated.
-The British government issued a formal pardon and apology in 2013.
-In addition to ending WWII early, Alan Turing is credited with inventing the modern computer, and artificial intelligence.
+Alan Turing's life ended tragically due to how homosexual people were treated at the time\ [#]_.
+In addition to ending WWII early, Alan Turing is credited with inventing the modern computer and artificial intelligence.

+.. [#] Photo credit, Christie's http://www.christies.com/lotfinder/lot/ enigma-cipher-machine-a-three-rotor-enigma-5370959-details.aspx

+.. [#] The British government issued a formal pardon and apology in 2013.

-In this chapter you will learn how to use a cardboard model of the Enigma that works exactly like the original.
+In this chapter you will learn how to build and use a cardboard model of the Enigma that works exactly like the original.
 Then, step by step, we'll implement the Enigma in Cryptol, and use it to encode and decode messages.